datacamp-content/courses-introduction-to-shell/README.md

 *Formative assessments are exercises done while learning is taking place, rather than at the end to determine whether it has.
-Formative assessments serve two purposes: to tell the learner and the instructor if the learner is making progress (or conversely, what they still need to work on), and to give the learner a chance to exercise the skills and knowledge that will be needed in the summative assessment.*
+Formative assessments serve two purposes: to tell the learner and the instructor if learners are making progress (or conversely, what they still need to work on), and to give learners a chance to exercise the skills and knowledge they will need in the summative assessment.*

 *In order to create formative assessments, the CL works backward from the summative assessment written in Step 2.*